jscherff/cmdbd/README.md

 * **`MaxHeaderBytes`** is the maximum size in bytes of the request header.

 #### HTTP Mux Router Settings (`server/router.json`)
-Contains parameters for the HTTP mux router recovery handler:
+Contains parameters for the HTTP mux router and recovery handler:
 ```json
 {
         "RecoveryStack": true